Kastel Fortress

 The Kastel Fortress (Тврђава Кастел) is a fortress located in Banja Luka, Bosnia and Herzegovina.
-The fortress is medieval but is situated on the site of previous fortifications going all the way back to Roman and even pre-Roman times.
+The fortress is medieval but is situated on the site of previous fortifications going back to Roman and even pre-Roman times.
 It was captured by the Ottoman Empire in 1527.
 The fortress is relatively well-preserved, and is one of Banja Luka's main attractions, situated on the left bank of the Vrbas river in the very center of town.

 History

 Prehistory

-Flint tools were found on site, dating back to the Gravettiena period, that is the youngest phase of upper paleolithic period, which lasted from XIX to the first quarter of the XII millennium BCE.
+Flint tools were found on site, dating back to the Gravettiena period, that is the youngest phase of Upper Paleolithic period, which lasted from XIX to the first quarter of the XII millennium BCE.

 Fine, polished ceramics were found, dating back to the Neolithic period.
 It is made using the technique of reduction firing ceramics, giving it a burnt, black and grey finish.

 It is presumed that the creation of the Neolithic settlement was a result of the pressure of the Vinča culture, more specifically the branch of the culture known as Sopotska culture.

 The similarities of the Vinča and Starčevo culture display themselves in their techniques of fine polishing the outer surfaces of dishes and containers.